kenchacko/tempstuff/README.md

 Ensure the security group for both instances allow for :22 [TCP] (SSH) and :8080 [TCP] (Web servers) inbound traffic.

-Your default username on these instances is `ubuntu`, remember that.
+default username on these instances is `ubuntu`

 ## IAM
 [Create a user](https://us-east-1.console.aws.amazon.com/iam/home#/users$new?step=details) with **Access Key** access, and the `AmazonEC2ReadOnlyAccess` policy attached.